-Brazil is a huge and beautiful country, the biggest in the Latin America.
+Brazil is a huge and beautiful country, the biggest in Latin America.
 It’s divided into five regions, each one with its characteristics: North, Northeast, Central-West, Southeast, and South.
 The fact that all these regions differ so much from each other amazes me.
 The food, landscapes, myths, regional parties, accents, it seems like several countries all in one.
 What do you know about Brazil?
 If football and carnaval were the only things that came to your mind, then keep reading!
 Let me tell you some useful – or just curious – facts about the country I was born.

 Here are 12 facts about Brazil that you didn’t know

 The dish has specific days to be served, Saturday is the most common day, but it’s also served on Wednesdays.
 A lot of restaurants and bars has feijoada as the special dish on these two days.

 2. Feijoada is not the only main dish

 Besides the famous feijoada, there are many other dishes that are very typical: Galinhada, vatapá, picadinho, feijão tropeiro, arroz carreteiro, moqueca, churrasco (Brazilian barbecue), among others.
 Brazil is a huge country, and each region has its typical food.
 If you go to Minas Gerais, you’ll eat a lot of pão de queijo and feijão tropeiro.
 If you go to Bahia, you’ll find acarajé everywhere.
 Most of the dishes are available in the whole country, but they are all from a specific region of Brazil.
 Feijoada gets the fame, but you should give a chance to the (many many many) others as well.